hindu-comm/weblogs/manasataramgini/2011/09/2011-09-11_some-notes-on-the-shrilankan-pantheon.md

 for the whole world prince skanda holds sway,
 for us here the seven patnI-s hold sway.

-patnI full of merit and chaste\!
+patnI full of merit and chaste!
-O prince skanda, guru of the three worlds\!
+O prince skanda, guru of the three worlds!
 We sing songs of the a\~Nkeliya \[Footnote 2\],
 And sing how diseases subside.